CuukyOfficial/VaroPlugin/README.md

 Das Plugin läuft universal auf den Versionen 1.7 - 1.15.</br></br>

 **This is a project I started years ago, don't blame me for old code.
+This project probably describes my progress in coding - not my skills I have today.
-If you came here to check my coding skills, my newest project is the CFW but this isn't my best code.**
+If you came here to check my coding skills, my newest project is the CFW which describes my skills better.**

 <img src="https://bstats.org/signatures/bukkit/Varo.svg"></br>